Foundation Models for Discovery and Exploration in Chemical Space: Results

 \subsubsection{High-Throughput Screening for Electrolytes}

 Energy storage and conversion devices require electrolyte materials that enable functionality for various applications such as electric mobility, grid storage and chemicals production~\cite{XuNonaqueousLiquidElectrolytes2004,XuElectrolytesInterphasesLiIon2014}.
 Finding new molecules that meet the full spectrum of physicochemical property criteria for use in energy storage devices --- electrochemical stability, a wide operating liquid range, and good transport properties --- is a challenging multiobjective optimization problem~\cite{XuElectrolytesInterphasesLiIon2014}.
-High-throughput computational screening has emerged as an efficient and cost-effective strategy to accelerate electrolyte discovery, reducing the number of wet lab experiments required~\cite{Cheng2015}.
+High-throughput computational screening has emerged as an efficient and cost-effective strategy to accelerate electrolyte discovery, reducing the number of wet-lab experiments required~\cite{Cheng2015}.
 Fine-tuned \ac{MIST} models provide fast and accurate predictions for a broad range of electrolyte properties, making them particularly effective in these pipelines.

 We built a high-throughput screening pipeline for electrolyte design (Methods~\cref{sec:methods:screen}) using fine-tuned \ac{MIST}-28M models.
 The screening pipeline begins with a seed inventory from which novel molecules are generated using FASMIFRA~\cite{BTMolecularGenerationFast2021}.
 The generated molecules are screened against the specified criteria using \ac{MIST} models fine-tuned to predict the relevant properties.
-We demonstrate the efficacy of this pipeline by searching for electrolyte solvent molecules with large electrochemical stability and liquid temperature windows; our electrochemical and thermal stability design criteria are highlighted in \cref{fig:screening_electrolyte}.
-To predict electrochemical stability we fine-tuned MIST-28M on the QM9 dataset~\cite{RDRVQuantumChemistryStructures2014}.
-Thermal stability was predicted using MIST-28M fine-tuned on a \ac{CT} dataset to predict melting and boiling points.
-Additional \ac{MIST}-28M variants were fine-tuned to predict other design descriptors for electrolyte solvents, such as \acf{DN} and \acf{KT} solvent parameters (\cref{fig:screening_electrolyte}, Supplementary~\cref{sec:si:kt,sec:si:donor_number}).

-We recover expected trends in electrolyte properties when evaluating these fine-tuned models on a set of 92 curated electrolyte solvent molecules.
-While we lacked ground-truth labels for many of these molecules, the recovered trends suggest the models are reliable.
-In particular, we observed a linear relationship between the solvent flash and boiling points consistent with the linear regression provided by~Hess et al.\cite{HWWFlammabilityLiIonBattery2015} (\cref{fig:screening_electrolyte}).
-Additional validation using \ac{DFT} is discussed in Supplementary~\cref{sec:si:qm9_replication}.
+We demonstrate the efficacy of this pipeline in two settings: first, a broad search for solvents with improved electrochemical and thermophysical stability (Supplementary~\cref{fig:si:screening_electrolytes}) and second, a more tightly constrained problem of solvent discovery for lithium--air batteries (Supplementary~\cref{sec:si:lithium_air_screening}).